AdamChan-ML/AdamChan-ML/README.md

 <h1 align="center">Hi 👋, I'm Chan Ming Li, Adam</h1>
 <h3 align="center">A data enthusiast who is passionate about data engineering and machine learning</h3>

-- 🌱 I’m working on projects related to **data engineering and machine learning**
+- 🌱 Working on projects related to **data engineering and machine learning**
+- 💡 Learning about cool things like Airflow
+- 💞️ Always open to collaboration and opportunities

 <h3 align="left">Connect with me:</h3>
 <p align="left">